Cogitate-consortium/cogitate-data/docs/05_access.md

     4. **_Mailing List Subscription:_** In order to stay up-to-date and informed about news related to COGITATE data releases, you must activate your email subscription (this is in compliance with GDPR requirements).

 <span style="background-color: #ffc7c7"><strong>Tip:</strong> The registration procedure needed for accessing the data bundles is a separate step than what is required to access XNAT.</span>

+### Step 2: Login and logout of your Data User account

 <p>
     <a href="https://www.youtube.com/watch?v=6BR3uYqiDiU"